Hurricane Proof Windows - Guaranteed To Protect Your Home

 Another good reason to upgrade is because many insurance companies reward customers by offering lower premiums if you do make the switch to hurricane proof windows.

-One such insurance company is Citizens Property Insurance Corporation who offer home owners up to a 45% discount if they replace their windows with certified hurricane proof windows.
-So you may want to look into this type of insurance if you're planning to replace your windows anyway.
+One such insurance company is Citizens Property Insurance Corporation (for US residents only) who offer home owners up to a 45% discount if they replace their windows with certified hurricane proof windows.
+So you may want to look into this type of insurance if you you're planning to replace your windows anyway.

 In Charleston, Southern Carolina, studies have shown that every house owner who had replaced their existing tempered glass windows with impact resistant (glass laminate) windows would have suffered minimal window damage following a direct hit from two strong hurricanes (i.e. Diana (1984) and Gloria (1985)).